xiaohe725/Padding-free-Downsampling-And-Hybrid-Stem/README.md

 <br>

-For the CIFAR-100 dataset, using the second set of hyperparameters.
+For the CIFAR-100 dataset, using the second set of hyperparameters --
---
 ## Orig——CIFAR-100
 | Model | Parameters | FLOPs |  Accuracy |